-There’s nothing quite like a day at the ballpark—the crack of the bat, the sun in the sky, the roar of the crowd—especially when you’re enjoying the cool, coastal weather of The Palm Beaches.
-Those traveling to see their favorite teams for spring training at FITTEAM Ballpark of The Palm Beaches or Roger Dean Chevrolet Stadium should know that there’s plenty more to experience after the game here in Florida’s Cultural Capital.
+There’s nothing quite like a day at the ballpark—the crack of the bat, the sun in the sky—especially when you’re enjoying the cool, coastal weather of The Palm Beaches.
+Those traveling to see their favorite teams for the 2021 spring training season at FITTEAM Ballpark of The Palm Beaches or Roger Dean Chevrolet Stadium should know that there’s plenty more to experience after the game here in Florida’s Cultural Capital.

 Mounts Botanical Garden, West Palm Beach